 Companies that have this process in place tend to deliver well-thought-out products with both major features and minor details that make the training experience better for the lifter.

 Like I said, Force USA has a track record of making their own unique strength equipment designs.
-Examples of these include their Monster all-in-one gyms that have a power rack, functional trainer, Smith machine and other exercise stations in a single machine.
+Examples of these include their Force USA all-in-one gyms that have a power rack, functional trainer, Smith machine and other exercise stations in a single machine.
 I’ve tested and reviewed all of their all-in-one gyms, which you can check out below: